bacarrdy/blacklist_checker/README.md

 blacklist_checker
 =================

-simple bash script to check or subnets are blacklisted made by www.vpsnet.lt
+Simple bash script to check whether if single IP addresses or subnets are blacklisted or not.
+Made by www.vpsnet.lt

-this simple script can check subnets (from file sub) or they are blacklisted in an blacklist (from file list)
+This simple script can check subnets (from file sub) to see if they are blacklisted in a blacklist (from file list)

 Just add subnets in file sub like this: